jmit-modern/classified-ads/readme.md

 If you would like to contribute to this project.
 Fork it and keep me posted with pull requests.

-## Security Vulnerabilities

-If you discover a security vulnerability within this ibikri application, please submit an [Issue](https://github.com/shababhsiddique/ibikri-shabab/issues).

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.

 ## License

-iBikri platform is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).